-- Any creature crossing an area of these toadstools must make a DC 10 Dexterity check.
-If they fail they are considered Poisoned. - Alternatively, another species of toadstool inflicts the Blinded condition for ten minutes.
+- Any creature crossing an area of these toadstools must make a DC10 Dexterity check.
+If they fail they are considered poisoned. - Alternatively, another species of toadstool inflicts the blind condition for ten minutes.

 Flooded pit

 A deep pit full of brackish water is covered in a blanket of fallen leaves, rendering it invisible.